 These claws are durable and made of solid stainless steel.
 A good fit for smaller hands.
 Very handy for lifting large cuts of meat from any surface.
 Make it easy to shred chicken, pork, and beef.
 Feature comfy wood handles.
 Each claw is a knife.
 Dishwasher safe.

 Nylon may not last long.
 Blades could get dull fast depending how often they are used.
-Better for larger pieces of meat.

 Excellent at pulling the meat apart and shredding it quickly.
 Larger than forks, so they shred in less time.
 They don't have long handles, so they're easier to handle than forks.
 Great for puncturing meat to hold it in place with one claw while the other shreds.
 Strong heat resistance.